-Imagine this scenario: you are working on your press release and, mid-sentence, that thing that you wanted to write just slips your mind entirely.
+Imagine this scenario: you are working on your press release and, mid-sentence, that thing that you wanted to write just slips out of your mind entirely.
 Damn, what was your next paragraph about?
-It’s on the tip of your tongue?
+It’s on the tip of your tongue…

-Sick of forgetting how to structure your press release all the time?
+Are you sick of forgetting how to structure your press release?

 Use this simple list to remind yourself of each important element of your press release.

 1. When writing your press releases think about the news substance of your content

 To gain credibility and provide value to your target audience, you need to share an interesting and relevant information with them.
 Your press release needs to be newsworthy…

 If you haven’t found your newsworthy angle yet, keep on searching – don’t waste your time writing any text at all.
 Start searching… keep on digging.